dojo/dojo.io/site/source/tutorials/003_creating_widgets/index.md

 ];
 ```

-Replace the empty array in the `v` function's third argument with this array:
+We can now pass these workers as children to the container, by replacing the empty array in the `v` function's third argument with this array:

 ```ts
 return v('div', {